I’m Tara Swiger and I’m a maker, author and Starship Captain.

 If you are asking something general or just want to connect (yay! thanks!)
 I answer those emails on Mondays and Thursdays.
 If I’m terribly behind, it may take me as much as two weeks to answer your email.

 It’s been over 2 weeks and you still haven’t heard back?
-Send it again and let me know on Twitter!
+Let my VA (Vulcun Assistant) know at vulcanATtaraswiger.com.
 It probably got lost in the internets!

 Although I love chatting with you, most biz questions don’t have a simple answer and a single email won’t be enough.
-If you really want my focused time and attention on your biz, join the Starship or take an Exploration.
+If you really want my focused time and attention on your biz, join the Starship or schedule a Flight Plan Session.

 Where to find me in the rest of the world